adrianmoya/es-docs.behat.org/en/quick_intro.rst

 .. code-block:: bash

     |-- features
-       `-- steps
-       |   `-- math_steps.php
+       `-- bootstrap
-       `-- support
+           `-- FeatureContext.php
-           |-- bootstrap.php
-           |-- env.php

 Everything related to Behat will live inside the ``features`` directory, which is composed of three basic areas:

 1. ``features/`` - Behat looks for ``*.feature`` files here to execute
-2. ``features/steps/`` - Behat loads all ``*.php`` files here as "steps"
-3. ``features/support/`` - This directory contains two files that help you configure Behat
+2. ``features/bootstrap/`` - This directory contains two files that help you configure Behat

-Inside the ``feature/support/`` directory, there are two files:

-* ``bootstrap.php`` This file is run once per Behat execution.
-You should use it to initialize and require anything needed for Behat to run your application.

-* ``env.php`` This file is run once per Scenario test and can be used to set variables on the ``$world`` variable.
-In other words, if you need any external variables or objects to be available inside your steps, set those variables here.
+3. ``features/bootstrap/FeatureContext`` - This file is context class in which every scenario step will get executed

 More about Feature
 ------------------